Doha's hotels suffer in Eid holiday due to Arab sanctions

 There is no breakthrough in sight for the crisis in which the four Arab nations issued an ultimatum to Doha to close Al Jazeera television, curb ties with Iran, shut a Turkish base and pay reparations.
 A defiant Doha has denied accusations of supporting terrorism and says the demands are unrealistic.

-Hundreds of weekly flights to and from Qatar have already been canceled because of the dispute.
-Hamad airport stands to lose fees paid by airlines and passengers, as well as terminal revenue from duty free shops and restaurants.
+Hundreds of weekly flights to and from Qatar have already been cancelled because of the dispute.
+Hamad airport will lose fees paid by airlines and passengers, as well as terminal revenue from duty free shops and restaurants.

 Air links suspended by the four Arab states represented around 25 percent of flights by state-owned Qatar Airways, one of the region's big three carriers.